trinitykey/aws-ai-qna-bot/README.md

 ## New features
 ### Version 4.4.0
-- New Personally Identifiable Information (PII) Rejection support using the setting PII_REJECTION_ENABLED.
-Use the PII_REJECTION_QUESTION setting to direct
+- Personally Identifiable Information (PII) recognition using Comprehend
-QnABot to respond when it detects PII.
-QnABot will use the PII_REJECTION_REGEX to find matching PII patterns and if PII_REJECTION_WITH_COMPREHEND is set to true, it will also use [Amazon Comprehend](https://aws.amazon.com/blogs/machine-learning/detecting-and-redacting-pii-using-amazon-comprehend/) to find PII.

-### Verson 4.4.0
 - Preview VPC support - [readme](./VPCSupportREADME.md)
 - Preview BotRouter support - [read](./BotRoutingREADME.md)
 - Upgrade to Elasticsearch service version 7.9
 - Slack client support via Lex with Slack specific markdown support
 - Added support for Alexa re-prompt functionality
+- Added Translation support for Kendra
+- Added Kendra web page indexing
+- Added better handling for contractions (e.g. "can't","I'm","you're")
 - Bug fixes and defect enhancements

+QnABot can now recognize and respond  when it detects PII.
+QnABot will use the PII_REJECTION_REGEX to find matching PII patterns and if PII_REJECTION_WITH_COMPREHEND is set to true, it will also use [Amazon Comprehend](https://aws.amazon.com/blogs/machine-learning/detecting-and-redacting-pii-using-amazon-comprehend/) to find PII.

+You can tell QnABot to accept certain types of PII by setting PII_REJECTION_IGNORE_TYPES.

 VPC support is enabled in beta mode through a new template available in the distribution repos.
 Please understand the content in [readme](./VPCSupportREADME.md) before proceeding with this type of deployment.